If Twitter truly is a micro-blogging space then the Thread is the ultimate expression of shared thought on the platform.

 Below is a detailed explanation of how you can create your own threads and start leveraging all that you can do with them.
 For this article we’ll stick to making threads on desktop but it’s all so straightforward you’ll know how to do it on mobile too by the time you’re done.

-1. Click the “Tweet” button in the bottom of your control panel to the left of your screen.
+1. Click the “Tweet” button in the bottom of your screen

 And that’s it.
 The process is that simple and pretty much the same across the web app and mobile devices.
 As of now you cannot create threads via TweetDeck which is a bummer considering the whole point behind it is to create much more convenient way to enjoy Twitter.